 There are so many types of bet with strange names such as 'patent', 'trixie' and 'heinz', that people get confused and don't tend to go for types of bet they don't understand.
-Some of these permutations can often be the better strategies to adopt than simply betting amounts on straight single outcomes, so they're worth knowing about.
+Some of these permutations can often be the better strategies to adopt than simply betting amounts on straight single outcomes, so they are worth knowing about and understanding.

 There are lots of types of bet.
 Here are some of the most common ones.
-Most betting sites will explain others if you want to research further, or contact us if you want us to explain any types of bet that we have not listed below.
+Contact us if you want us to explain any types of bet that we have not listed below.

-Before you read on we just need to explain some terminology we use.
-When we describe betting on a number of 'outcomes', by this we mean betting on a number of selections, or bets.
-An 'outcome' could include one team to beat another, a player to score a goal, a match to end in a draw, and many others.
+Terminology Notes: when we describe betting on a number of 'outcomes', by this we mean betting on a number of selections, or bets.
+An 'outcome' could include one team to beat another, a player to score a goal, a match to end in a draw for example.

-Also check out our strategies page to see how different types of bet can be applied in practice.
+Also check out our betting strategy page to see how different types of bet can be used.

 Simply place a stake on one outcome.
 For example, Man United to beat Chelsea at 1/1.
 Put £1 on this single and you'll win £1 x 1/1 = £1 (plus your stake back = £2 total return).